MLB Odds: Phillies - White Sox Prediction, Pick, How To Watch

-It is game one of a doubleheader as the Philadelphia Phillies face off with the Chicago White Sox in interleague play.
+The Philadelphia Phillies split yesterday’s doubleheader with the Chicago White Sox and now finish the three-game series.
 It is time to continue our MLB odds series with a Phillies-White Sox prediction, pick, and how-to watch.

-Due to high winds and cold temperatures, the Phillies and White Sox game was postponed on Monday.
-They will play a doubleheader today, with the first game starting at 3:10 PM local time.
-Game two will then start approximately 30-45 minutes after game one, but not before 6:10 PM local time.
-An extra day of rest may be good for the two teams, as both teams were faltering going into this match-up and need to find a way to turn around the early season woes.
-Over the weekend the Phillies won two of four over the Reds, while the White Sox dropped two of three to the Orioles.
-Today, someone could come out with two much-needed wins.
+In game one Bryson Stott extended his hit streak, as the Phillies scored five in the first three innings en route to a 7-4 victory.
+Game two saw Jake Burger hit a three-run shot in the first inning, as Lucas Giolito went six innings without giving up a hit, on the way to a White Sox 3-0 win.
+In that game, the Phillies managed just one hit, while striking out 12 times in the loss.
+Game three will decide who wins the series, as both go for their eighth win of the season.

 Here are the Phillies-White Sox MLB odds, courtesy of FanDuel.